vimalvnair/notion-digest/README.md

 - `SENDGRID_API_KEY`: Your SendGrid API key for email sending capabilities.
 - `FROM_ADDRESS`: The sender's email address for the digest.
 - `TO_ADDRESS`: The intended recipient's email address for the digest.
+- `NUMBER_OF_LINKS_TO_FETCH`: The number of random links to fetch from your "My links" database for the digest email.
+Default is 3 if not set.

 ## Setup Instructions